ATTENDANCE EXPECTATIONS

 If you would like to report an absence, please email attendance@ths.set.org

-If you would like to speak to your child's Head of Year about their attendance, please do so using the links below:
+If you would like to speak to your child's Head of House, Pastoral Manager, or Youth Attendance Welfare Officer (YAWO) about their attendance, please do so using the links below:

 Alternatively, you can contact a senior member of staff to discuss attendance: